lqc/thinkcspy/source/dictionaries.rst

 Aliasing and copying
 --------------------

-Because dictionaries are mutable, you need to be aware of aliasing.
+As in the case of lists, because dictionaries are mutable, you need to be aware of aliasing.
 Whenever two variables refer to the same object, changes to one affect the other.

 If you want to modify a dictionary and keep a copy of the original, use the